 § 5-19.1-24.
 Emergency prescription refill.

-In the event a pharmacist receives a request for a prescription refill, and the pharmacist is unable to readily obtain refill authorization from the prescriber, the pharmacist may dispense a one-time emergency refill of up to a seventy-two (72) hour supply of the prescribed medication, providing that:
+In the event a pharmacist receives a request for a prescription refill, and the pharmacist is unable to readily obtain refill authorization from the prescriber, the pharmacist may dispense a one-time emergency refill of up to a seventy-two-hour (72) supply of the prescribed medication, provided that:

-(1) The prescription is not for a drug in schedule II appearing in chapter 28 of title 22;
+(1) The prescription is not for a drug in Schedule II appearing in chapter 28 of title 21;

 (2) The medication is essential to the maintenance of life or to the continuation of therapy of a chronic condition;

-(4) The dispensing pharmacist notifies the prescriber of the emergency dispensing within a reasonable time after such dispensing.
+(4) The dispensing pharmacist notifies the prescriber of the emergency dispensing within a reasonable time after the dispensing.

 (P.L.
 2001, ch.
 60, § 2; P.L.
 2019, ch.
 308, art.
 1, § 8.)